Darion Atkins: Brose Bamberg (2019–2020)

 On December 19, 2019, Atkins signed with Brose Bamberg of the German Basketball Bundesliga for the rest of the season.
 He averaged 8.0 points, 3.6 rebounds and 1.4 blocks per game.

 AEK (2020)

 On September 22, 2020, Atkins signed with AEK Athens of the Greek Basket League and the Basketball Champions League.

 Fethiye Belediyespor (2020–2021)

 On October 15, 2020, he has signed with Lokman Hekim Fethiye Belediyespor of the Turkish BSL.

 Niners Chemnitz (2021–2022)

 On July 24, 2021, he has signed with Niners Chemnitz of the Basketball Bundesliga.

-Aquila Basket Trento (2022–present)
+Aquila Basket Trento (2022–2023)

 On July 26, 2022, he has signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).

 Personal life

-The son of Minnette Atkins, he has a twin brother, Darius (a professional dancer in New York City) and majored in Sociology.
+The son of Minnette Atkins, he has a twin brother, Darius (a professional dancer in New York City) and majored in sociology.
 Atkins claims soccer as his favorite sport other than basketball, and cites FC Barcelona as his favorite soccer team.